abyssDS/sfmlWiki/ProjectSfeMovie.md

 You may need to build sfeMovie yourself in order to use non royalty-free decoders.
 The provided binaries only include the free decoders : flac, vorbis and theora.

-To build sfeMovie, make sure you have CMake, Make* and Clang/GCC/MSVC++ installed, and download the latest sources (see [download links](#downloads)).
+To build sfeMovie, make sure you have CMake, Make, and a compiler (Clang, GCC or MSVC++) installed, and download the latest sources (see [download links](#downloads)).
 Then run build.sh from a command line interpreter.
-Both Clang, GCC and MSVC++ are supported.

-*only needed when compiling with Clang or GCC

 ###Windows specific###
 sfeMovie relies on FFmpeg, and to build FFmpeg you need a Unix environment plus some settings.
 This can be achieved by installing MinGW, here are the steps: